 30 Trade Show Exhibit Conspiracies

 You’ve planned for months.
 It may even be your biggest company event of the year.
 You have worked with your trusted vendor partners, as well as your internal staff, to ensure that your company exhibit has been designed and built to perfectly fit your company’s needs and objectives.
+It's go time and you think you're in control.

 - Your inbound freight arrives late to show.